jawee/VsVim-wiki/Defaults-for-Settings.md

 Something simply had to give.
 I decided that if I had to make a break it would be best to do it only once.
 So I designed a predictable solution that I feel will be maintainable in the face of future Visual Studio changes.

-## Why didn't not only use settings which were only explicit set in the vimrc?
+## Why not only use settings which were only explicit set in the vimrc?
 I definitely considered the idea of looking at individual settings but eventually backed away from it.
 There are a good portion of vim users who prefer the vim default for a setting but never specified the default in the vimrc file (it would be redundant).

 For instance some users don't want a cursor line.
 This is the default behavior though so they never say `:set nocursorline`, they just expect it to not be there.
 I didn't want them contorting their standard vimrc for VsVim.